kenourax/docs/contributions.md

 <a name="compiled-assets"></a>
 ## Compiled Assets

-If you are submitting a change that will affect a compiled file, such as most of the files in `resources/css` or `resources/js` of the `kenoura/kenoura` repository, do not commit the compiled files.
+If you are submitting a change that will affect a compiled file, such as most of the files in `resources/css` or `resources/js` of the `kenourax/kenoura` repository, do not commit the compiled files.
 Due to their large size, they cannot realistically be reviewed by a maintainer.
 This could be exploited as a way to inject malicious code into Kenoura.
 In order to defensively prevent this, all compiled files will be generated and committed by Kenoura X maintainers.

 <a name="security-vulnerabilities"></a>
 ## Security Vulnerabilities

-If you discover a security vulnerability within Kenoura, please send an email to Taylor Otwell at <a href="mailto:taylor@kenoura.kenndeclouv.my.id">taylor@kenoura.kenndeclouv.my.id</a>.
+If you discover a security vulnerability within Kenoura, please send an email to kenndeclouv at <a href="mailto:kenoura@kenndeclouv.my.id">kenoura@kenndeclouv.my.id</a>.
 All security vulnerabilities will be promptly addressed.

 <a name="coding-style"></a>
 ## Coding Style